Social Work Reinvestment ActDownload

 Issue: Cosponsor and Support Passage of the Social Work Reinvestment Act (H.R.
 1289)

 There are more than 650,000 professional social workers across the country providing essential services to more than 10 million individuals in the United States.
 Social Workers have long been the workforce to guide people to critical resources, counsel them on important life decisions, and help them reach their full potential.
 The aging of our population; the growing needs of our veterans and their families; more people living longer with chronic diseases; increased recognition that mental health needs must be addressed in children, adolescents, and adults, including older adults; and the recognition that social determinants of health affect health outcomes—all create increased demand for social workers.
 In fact, the Bureau of Labor Statistics projects employment of social workers to grow at an above-average rate through 2024, with a 12% growth rate overall.1 Healthcare occupations are projected to grow 19% from 2014-2024.2

 The social work profession faces substantial challenges in meeting this increased demand for services.
 Serious safety concerns, high caseloads, difficult working conditions, significant educational debt, and comparatively insufficient salaries all pose as barriers to recruitment and retention of social workers.
 Replacing retiring social workers presents another challenge for the profession.
 In light of these challenges, NASW projects an imminent shortage of professionals to meet the increased demand for social work services.

-Cosponsor and support the passage and funding of the Dorothy I. Height and Whitney M. Young, Jr., Social Work Reinvestment Act (S. 789, H.R.
-1378), particularly the establishment of a commission to assess and make recommendations related to the issues facing the social work profession.
+- Cosponsor and support the passage and funding of the Dorothy I. Height and Whitney M. Young, Jr., Social Work Reinvestment Act (H.R.
+1289), particularly the establishment of a commission to assess and make recommendations related to the issues facing the social work profession

 For more information contact: